 We are now also offering a Low Impact TAPfit session, for new tappers or anyone looking for a lower impact option.
 These customised low impact sessions will give you a better understanding of the basics of TAP without jumping or bouncing.

 TAPfit has been scientifically proven to strengthen neural pathways by using pattern recognition and repetition.
 You can dance your way to health and happiness with TAPfit the full brain/body workout.

 The TAPfit Workout

-A workout class runs for 45 minutes and focuses on a different style every 10 weeks.
+A workout session runs for 45 minutes and focuses on a different style every 10 weeks.
 Current styles include Broadway, Hollywood, Latin, street, urban, classic, funk, swing, current hot hits, 80’s, 90’s and many others.